 A consequence of this agreement is that the parties agree to cross-refer to the relevant standards of the other in the respective competent fields of interest.

-When the standard being referred to is updated, it is the responsibility of the body making the reference to take care of the updating of the reference where appropriate.
+When the document being referred to is updated, it is the responsibility of the body making the reference to take care of the updating of the reference where appropriate.

 B.4.2.4 For work for which one organization has assumed responsibility and for which there will be subcontracting of work to the other, the fullest account shall be taken of the interests participating in the subcontracted work in defining the objectives of that work.